 5. Mobilization of local deposits and hence in turn to expand the deposit base

-In Nepal, the majority of population lives in rural areas.
+In Nepal, the majority of the population lives in rural areas.
 Most of these rural areas are inaccessible.
 Opening a branch in each village is neither feasible nor profitable.
 Herein comes the role of branchless banking.
 Branchless banking is the method of delivering banking services outside conventional bank branches.
 It is a fast and cost-effective method to deliver banking services in remote areas.
-Such type of banking service was widely used by the government for the distribution of earthquake reconstruction fund at the aftermath of Gorkha Earthquake 2015 that caused massive destruction across the country.
-The launch of branchless banking service during that time was very crucial to provide quick access to financial services in far flung areas.
+Such a type of banking service was widely used by the government for the distribution of earthquake reconstruction fund in the aftermath of the Gorkha Earthquake 2015 that caused massive destruction across the country.
+The launch of branchless banking service during that time was very crucial to provide quick access to financial services in far-flung areas.

-As per the latest data from Nepal Rastra Bank (October 2019), a total of 1,559 branchless banking centers have been established across Nepal and have been serving to a total of 1,11,670 customers.
-Branchless banking units of majority of Nepali banks provide real-time transaction services to the customers.
+As per the latest data from Nepal Rastra Bank (October 2019), a total of 1,559 branchless banking centres have been established across Nepal and have been serving a total of 1,11,670 customers.
+Branchless banking units of the majority of Nepali banks provide real-time transaction services to the customers.

 Cover photograph: Sakchyam